badcafe/jsonizer/docs/USER_GUIDE.md

 // create a channel and get its transfer handler const th = SocketClientChannel.get(ws).transferHandler(); // 👈  1 line conf for Asynchronizer
-// create a socket client proxy to send messages const personDTH = th.bindSender<Person.DTH>(Person); // a sender is a stateless singleton
+// create a socket client proxy to send messages const personDTH = th.bindSender(Person.DTH); // a sender is a stateless singleton
 // send messages on button click someButton.addEventListener('click', async ev => {
     ev.preventDefault();
     // Asynchronizer turns the RPC function
     //    to an async function 👇
-    const persons: Person[] = await personDTH.getPersonsByBirthDate(someDate);
+    const persons = await personDTH.getPersonsByBirthDate(someDate);
-    //    👆 Asynchronizer transparently revive the persons and stringify 👆 the date renderHTMLPersonsView(persons);
+    //    👆 Asynchronizer transparently                     👆
+    //                   revive the Person[]     and stringify the date renderHTMLPersonsView(persons);
     return false;
 }, true);